pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 # Introduction

 This guide will help you reproduce the main results of our paper.
-Note that this is a small part of our project.
-The full project can be found on GitHub at [`pierreay/phase_data`](https://github.com/pierreay/phase_data/).
+Note that this is a part of our project, the full project can be found on GitHub at [`pierreay/phase_data`](https://github.com/pierreay/phase_data/).

 To fully reproduce this attack, in the first stage, one would have to first acquire a dataset using hardware by:
 1. Flashing a firmware on the evaluated SoC (DUT) and installing the radio tooling.